 In her first year at Allard, Joanna participated in Pro Bono Students Canada researching pardon applications, and as an editor for the Canadian Journal of Family Law.
-She currently sits on the board of directors for Community Integrated Services Society and was elected as the UBC LSS Ombudsperson for the 2020-2021 academic year.
+She was the UBC LSS Ombudsperson for the 2020-2021 academic year and currently sits on the board of directors for Community Integrated Services Society.

 Joanna spends her free time outside trail running and rock climbing and she is passionate about her cat Frank, as demonstrated by the ever-present cat hair on everything she wears.

 Classical Musician, Small Town Girl, RISE Student Clinician, Feminist

 Jocelyn was raised in Cranbrook, BC.
 She completed a Diploma of Classical Music from Capilano University and a Bachelor of Music in Classical Voice Performance from Western University.
 Before law school she was a performer of opera and chamber music, and taught individual voice and piano lessons.